How to Create a Multilingual WooCommerce Shop

-- Add as many languages as you want and translate into them both manually and automatically
+- Add as many languages as you want and translate into them both manually and automatically;

-- Translation of products, categories, tags, and attributes
+- Translate products, categories, tags, and attributes;

 Option 3: Weglot Translate

-- Translation management in one place
+- Translation management all in one place;

-- Automatic indexing of the translated SEO content, including meta tags, descriptions, and URLs
+- Automatic indexing of the translated SEO content, including meta tags, descriptions, and URLs;

 - Compatibility with all WooCommerce extensions and themes.

+The first goal is alignment with WordPress core.
 The multilingual support needs to be integrated into WordPress seamlessly.
 Users who choose to browse through the website shouldn’t notice any difference from the website in the source language.
 Meaning, that each aspect of the multilingual website needs to run perfectly.

 Second, it should provide the users with an all-in-one solution.
 Even though the plugins do help the users to establish a multilingual site for their customers, the WordPress Gutenberg phase four can eliminate outsourcing.
 When this phase comes to a successful ending, the users can manage the multilingual solution within WordPress.
 Any prominent company aims to work on improving user experience and that is exactly what they plan to do with multilingual support.
 It will be just another reason for e-commerce owners to opt for a WordPress website.